tonethar/IGME-430-Spring-2020/notes/mongo-shell-intro.md

 - The video for this demo/HW is here --> [MongoDB - Intro to mongo shell (17:51)](https://video.rit.edu/Watch/rm2-intro-to-mongodb-shell)
 - also see:
   - the above video demo is using the `mongo` & `mongod` applications in Terminal (Powershell, etc), but this semester we are doing everything in the Mongo Cloud, so you need to do the following:
-    - Complete the "MongoDBCloudSetup" PDF in  Week 7 of myCourses - this walks you though setting up a cloud account for Mongo.
+    - Complete the "MongoDBCloudSetup" PDF in myCourses - this walks you though setting up a cloud account for Mongo.
 Be sure to download and setup the **MongoDB Compass** application as specified in the instructions.
 For now you can skip over the last section of the PDF that shows how to hook up MongoDB with Heroku.
     - At the bottom of the **MongoDB Compass** Application, go ahead and open up the provided Mongo shell - see "_MongoSH Beta" in the screenshot below:

 ![screenshot](./_images/intro-mongo-shell-1.png)